Test-Limit Waiver Information

 Test-Limit Waiver Application: Page Two

 Use your score report from your best attempt to complete the top section.
-Use the chart on page 7 to find your test and determine in which column your highest score falls.
-This will help you determine which letter to circle on page 2 of the application and how many clock-hours of educational activities are required.
+Use the chart beginning on page 8 to find your test and determine in which column your highest score falls.
+This will help you determine which letter to check on page 2 of the application and how many clock-hours of educational activities are required.

-Carefully review the directions listed at the top of this page.
+Carefully review the directions listed on pages 3 and 4.
 You will need to access your five most recent score reports to complete the chart.
-Do not include your score reports in your application.
+Do not include your score reports in your application submission.
 Completion of this chart will help you identify your strengths and weaknesses by competency so that you can seek out educational activities that address your areas of need.

 Your score report lists the information requested in the opposite order as specified in the chart, so care should be taken to complete this section correctly.
 Be sure to enter the data in Column M as a percentage rounded to the nearest whole percent.
 Double-check your entries and computations to ensure that all data is accurate.